Isicathamiya: Style and composition

 The leader of the group is often the founder and the composer.
-Often the migrant workers are not educated in music notation, however possess a different compositional technique.
-The founder of Ladysmith Black Mambazo, Joseph Shabalala, has said he composes when his body is sleeping and his spirit is at work.
-Typically the songs are written in response to what is troubling him at that moment.
-He strives to address troubling situations by composing a new song.
-These topics vary from love to politics and religious matters.
-The recurring theme is the social and political issues pertaining to life for black South Africans in KwaZulu-Natal, which burdened him greatly.
+Often the migrant workers are not educated in musical notation, and so use a different compositional technique.
+Ladysmith Black Mambazo's Shabalala has said he composes when his body is sleeping and his spirit is at work.
+Typically the songs are written in response to what is troubling him at that moment, from love to politics and religious matters, but mostly social and political issues concerning life for black South Africans in KwaZulu-Natal.
 Shabalala acknowledges the group used their music to educate the audiences they would encounter.

 Shabalala shares how he learned to compose in the isicathamiya style; as it was through dreams where he heard voices from spiritual elders.
-This is common amongst Zulu traditionalists and isicathamiya composers.
+This is common among Zulu traditionalists and isicathamiya composers.

 Stylistically, isicathamiya is characterized by male voices performing a capella, with the SATB formation (one leading voice, a tenor, followed by one soprano (falsetto), one alto and the rest singing bass); however, in some cases there are recordings with banjo or piano as it was thought the instruments would appeal to the Black elite.
 A good isicathamiya performance includes call and response and multilayered vocal polyphony.